mihirchaudhari/mihirchaudhari.github.io/_projects/mafia_love.md

 This game was made for the video game design compeition in UT's ECE 319K course, Introduction to Embedded Systems.
 It is a first person shooter which uses raycasting.

+Note that some content in this project is IP of others, but the gaming experience is authentic!

 This project utilizes:
 - PCB design
 - PCB soldering, fixing